To amend title 31, United States Code, to provide for automatic continuing resolutions.

 Length: 5 pages

-This bill was introduced on October 21, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 21, 2015, in a previous session of Congress, but it did not receive a vote.

 Oct 21, 2015